RootReboot/FetchJobs/README.md

 1. react-cli
 2. get itjobs

+To insert data:
+Run the cron worker

+1. node worker/index

 ## React:

 Learned the basics of using react without class components.
 Using functions components with react hooks.